'Bloody cool': Orca make splash in Tauranga Harbour

 Orca are the largest member of the dolphin family and hold a nationally critical threat status, with a population of 150 to 200 in New Zealand.

-Pods such as the one observed today are believed to be formed for life and can result in the development of unique dialects.
+Pods such as the one observed on Tuesday are believed to be formed for life and can result in the development of unique dialects.